-From the Top would like to share a volunteer opportunity that one of our community partners, Bravo Waukegan, is putting forward for From the Top alumni who are age 18+.
-If you have an interest in virtually teaching/mentoring a high school music student one-on-one over a 10 – 15 week period, we encourage you to contact Bravo to learn more.
+From the Top would like to share a volunteer opportunity that one of our community partners, Bravo Waukegan, is putting forward for From the Top alumni who are age 20+.
+If you have an interest in virtually teaching/mentoring a high school music student one-on-one over a 10 – 15 week period, contact us to learn more!

 During COVID, Bravo has successfully organized hundreds of private lessons via Zoom, with the dual goal of keeping students motivated and learning on their instruments and providing a regular connection to young people who are isolated and hungry for positive, passionate role models.

 Bravo Waukegan was founded to support music in the Waukegan Public Schools.
 Through its in-school, after-school and summer programs, Bravo each year enhances and expands music opportunities for more than 8,000 elementary, middle school and high school students.
 We chose music as our platform primarily because well-documented research, including that from Chicago’s Northwestern University, has shown that studying instrumental and vocal music at an early age has a positive impact on overall academic performance.

 We created ten at-school, after-school, and summer programs designed not only to foster personal goals and achievements, but also to give students a look at possibilities for the future.